Wind-River/vxworks7-ros2-build/README.md

 * The build system will need to download source code from github.com and bitbucket.org.
 A working Internet connection with access to both sites is required.

-For the standard build you must also have:
+For the standard build, you must also have:

 * Supported Linux host for both ROS 2 and VxWorks 7
    * ROS 2.0 Target Platforms